 - If an emergency medical services person, first responder, or any other health care provider believes in good faith that the provider’s safety, the safety of the family or immediate bystanders, or the provider’s own conscience requires the patient be resuscitated despite the presence of a “comfort care only” document, then that provider may attempt to resuscitate that patient, and neither the provider, the ambulance service, nor any other person or entity shall be liable for attempting to resuscitate the patient against the patient’s will.

-In 2009, the Hawai‘i Legislature passed a new law providing for a health care protocol called Physician Orders for Life-Sustaining Treatment (POLST).
-This law was modified in 2014 to authorize advance practice registered nurses (APRN) to execute such a form with a patient or the patient’s legally authorized representative or LAR (guardian, health care agent or surrogate) if the patient lacks capacity.
-The Provider Orders for Life-Sustaining Treatment form contains information and directions about an individual’s end of life decisions such as cardiopulmonary resuscitation (CPR) and tube feeding which emergency medical personnel and other health care professionals are required to follow.
-By law the POLST form is not an advance directive but a physician or APRN's order and, accordingly, is immediately actionable.
+In 2009, the Hawai`i Legislature passed a law providing for a health care protocol called Physician Orders for Life-Sustaining Treatment (POLST).
+In 2014 the Hawai`i Legislature passed legislation providing for the expansion of the existing law to give advanced practice registered Nurses (APRN), in addition to physicians, the authority to sign what are now called Provider Orders for Life-Sustaining Treatment.
+The POLST form developed under the law contains information and directions about an individual’s end-of-life decisions, such as cardiopulmonary resuscitation (CPR) and tube feeding which emergency medical personnel and other health care professionals are required to follow.
+By law the POLST form is not an advance directive but a provider’s order signed by a physician or an APRN and, accordingly, is immediately actionable.

-Who will make health care decisions for an individual who is no longer capable of making decisions, has not made an advance health care directive and does not have a guardian?
+Who can make health care decisions for an individual no longer capable of making decisions, has no designated health care agent and has no guardian?
 Historically, health care providers have turned to family members to provide informed consent in these situations.
-Since 1999, Hawai`i’s UHCDA (Modified) has provided a mechanism for surrogates to make decisions for incapacitated individuals.
+Since 1999, Hawai`i’s UHCDA has provided a mechanism for surrogates to make decisions for incapacitated individuals.
 A surrogate is a person who is not a guardian or health care agent but has the authority to make decisions for the patient.

-Upon a determination that a patient lacks decisional capacity to provide informed consent (or refusal) for medical treatment, the primary physician or the physician’s designee first needs to make “reasonable efforts to notify the patient of the patient’s lack of capacity.”
+Upon a determination that a patient lacks decisional capacity to provide informed consent or refusal for medical treatment, the primary physician or the physician’s designee first needs to make “reasonable efforts to notify the patient of the patient’s lack of capacity.”
 The primary physician, or the physician’s designee, then must make reasonable efforts to locate as many “interested persons” as practicable.
 The primary physician may rely on such individuals to notify other family members or interested persons.
-Under this new law “interested persons” means the patient’s spouse, unless legally separated or estranged, a reciprocal beneficiary, any adult child, either parent of the patient, an adult sibling or adult grandchild of the patient, or any adult who has exhibited special care and concern for the patient and who is familiar with the patient’s personal values.
+Under this law “interested persons” means the patient’s spouse, unless legally separated or estranged, a reciprocal beneficiary, a civil union partner, any adult child, either parent of the patient, an adult sibling or adult grandchild of the patient, or any adult who has exhibited special care and concern for the patient and who is familiar with the patient’s personal values.